بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 “As it is said in the Hadith, all the âyahs in the Qur’an have a dhâhir13 and a bâtin14 ; and each of those has a hadd15 and a muttalaa’16 ; and each of those has numerous branches and boughs.
 The Islamic sciences testify to this.
 Each of these levels has a degree, a value, a station, and this has to be distinguished between.
 They do not, however, impinge on each other.
 But complication leads to doubt.
 If the sphere of causes is confused with the sphere of aqâid, it leads to laziness under the name of tawakkul, or to join the Mu’zilites (I’tizal) and calling it to conform the rule of causes; if those spheres and degrees are not differentiated, it produces the result described.”
 Rational Arguments ( 50 )

-You would be told: In every passage of the Qur'an there are three propositions:
+You would be told: In every word of the Qur'an there are three propositions:

 The First: This is Allah's Word.

-The Second: Its intended meaning is the haqq.
+The Second: The meaning intended by Allah with that word is the haqq.

 It is kufr to deny these two.